kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Whenever we have removed the i-th prime and its multiples from the sieve array in the hard special leaf algorithm, we proceed to the counting part of the algorithm.
-For each hard leaf that is composed of two distinct primes > i-th prime and that is located within the current segment we have to count the number of unsieved elements (in the sieve array) ≤ leaf.
+For each hard leaf that is composed of the (i+1)-th prime and another larger prime and that is located within the current segment we have to count the number of unsieved elements (in the sieve array) ≤ leaf.
 When [iterating over these hard leaves](https://github.com/kimwalisch/primecount/blob/v7.1/src/lmo/pi_lmo3.cpp#L84) their locations in the sieve array steadily increase.
 This property can be exploited, i.e. instead of counting the number of unsieved elements from the beginning of the sieve array for